KSteenbergen/KSteenbergen.github.io/README.md

 Projects listed are:

 ### h-CoV-19 Variant Mutation Browser
-[www.covidvariantbrowser.com](www.covidvariantbrowser.com) is an application I developed to compare and display distinguishing SNP mutations of different variants of h-CoV-2 (SARS-CoV-2).
+<www.covidvariantbrowser.com> is an application I developed to compare and display distinguishing SNP mutations of different variants of h-CoV-2 (SARS-CoV-2).
 The mutations can be viewed as a side-by-side comparison of 2 variants, or of all the variant mutations present on each gene.
-This project was completed as a final project for the advanced computer concepts class and utilized a wide array of web development elements such as HTML, CSS, Jquery, python CGI scripts, and SQL.
+This project was completed as a final project for the *Advanced Practical Computer Concepts* class and utilized a wide array of web development elements such as HTML, CSS, Jquery, python CGI scripts, and SQL.

 **This tool was last updated May 1, 2021, and will be soon updated to include both the Delta and Omicron Variants**